apache/nuttx/configs/eagle100/README.txt

   nsh:
     Configures the NuttShell (nsh) located at examples/nsh.
-The Configuration enables both the serial and telnetd NSH interfaces.
+The Configuration enables only the serial NSH interfaces (the telnet interface should also be functional, but is not enabled in this configuration).

   ostest:
     This configuration directory, performs a simple OS test using